How do we use the normal distribution and z-scores to compute probabilities and compare observations?

 The z-score of a value measures how many standard deviations it is from the mean:

-z-scores let you compare observations from different distributions on the same scale.
-A higher z-score is "further above the mean in standard deviation units".
+z-scores let you compare observations from different distributions on the same scale, because they strip out the original mean and spread.
+A higher z-score means "further above the mean in standard-deviation units", regardless of what the raw units were.

 The empirical rule (68-95-99.7)